renoc/python-rpifo/README.md

 0. Organize your media into one folder per show (not per season) alphabetically
 1. Place rpifo.py in the parent directory that contains your media folders
     * Optional: Place ext.txt in same directory, edit as needed
+    * Optional: Place rexclude.txt in same directory, edit to filter files based on name
 2. Run the rpifo.py script
 3. Open the resulting rpifo.m3u in your media player.